|Nutritional Guidelines (per serving)|

-Tea isn't just for drinking any more!
-Regular tea bags can be used to infuse exotic flavors into homemade candies.
-In this recipe, Earl Grey tea lends a smoky, complex flavor to these smooth, chewy caramels.
-I like mine topped with a pinch of sea salt, but dipping them in chocolate is also delicious!
+Tea isn't just for drinking anymore; regular tea bags can be used to infuse unusual flavors into homemade candies.
+In this recipe, Earl Grey tea lends a smoky, complex profile to these smooth, chewy caramels.
+Top with a pinch of sea salt, or dip them in dark chocolate.

-Line an 8x8 pan with parchment or aluminum foil extending up the sides, and spray the pan with nonstick cooking spray.
+Line an 8 x 8-inch pan with parchment or aluminum foil extending up the sides, and spray the pan with nonstick cooking spray.

 Remove the tea bags and squeeze them over the pot of cream to remove any excess moisture and get all of the tea flavor into the cream.

 Combine the corn syrup and the sugar in a 4-quart saucepan and place the pan over medium-high heat.

 Stir until the sugar dissolves and the mixture comes to a boil.

 Cover the pan with a lid and let it boil for 4 minutes, so the condensation will wash the sugar crystals from the side of the pan.

 Remove the lid and insert a candy thermometer.
 Continue to cook the sugar, without stirring, until it reaches 320 F / 160 C on the candy thermometer.

 Once at 320°F, carefully pour the warm cream into the hot sugar syrup.
 The mixture will bubble and splatter a great deal, and the temperature will drop.